Macca387/Trainer/README.md

 # Installation

-Just copy the files somewhere (don't forget the media subfolder) and open the html file If you're a git person
+Just copy the files somewhere (don't forget the media subfolder) and open the html file.

+If you've a git person, use the below

 ```
 git init